What to do if you’ve been underpaid

 • your age.

-You can use this government redundancy calculator to work out how much redundancy pay you’re due.
+You can use the government redundancy calculator to work out the amount you’re due.

 You should get the payment on your final pay date.
 It must be accompanied by a written statement explaining how it was calculated.